leykunget/r-training-semera/readme.md

 ---

 ## About This Training
-This training is organized by **National Data Management Center for Health (NDMC) at Ethiopian Public Health Institute (EPHI)** for professionals of RDMC, Semera, Afar focusing on:
+This training is organized by **Afar Public Health Institute (APHI) RDMC in collaboration with NDMC** for various professionals Semera, Afar focusing on:

 - Understanding R and RStudio
 - Data wrangling using the Tidyverse